- What measures has the Federal Council taken with regard to variable remuneration at Credit Suisse?

-How many Credit Suisse employees are affected?
+How many Credit Suisse employees were affected?

 The total amount of deferred variable remuneration for all Credit Suisse employees when the measures were taken was CHF 635 million (with a share price of CHF 0.76).
 When this deferred variable remuneration was awarded to the employees, it was worth CHF 2.76 billion.
-In other words, all employees have already had to bear a total loss of more than CHF 2 billion due to the drop in Credit Suisse's share price.
+In other words, all employees already had to bear a total loss of more than CHF 2 billion due to the drop in Credit Suisse's share price.

 How far will these measures be backdated?